Models

 A ZenML Model is an entity that groups together related resources:

-Pipelines that train, evaluate, or deploy the model
+Pipelines that train, evaluate, or deploy the model or agent system

-Artifacts like datasets, model weights, and predictions
+Artifacts like datasets, model weights, predictions, prompt templates, and agent configurations

-Metadata including metrics, parameters, and business information
+Metadata including metrics, parameters, evaluation results, and business information

 The Model Control Plane